Slack Technologies is shining an antitrust spotlight on Microsoft, putting the tech giant in familiar territory.

 Reached for comment, a Microsoft spokesperson told Fast Company:

 “We created Teams to combine the ability to collaborate with the ability to connect via video, because that’s what people want.
 With COVID-19, the market has embraced Teams in record numbers while Slack suffered from its absence of video-conferencing.
 We’re committed to offering customers not only the best of new innovation, but a wide variety of choice in how they purchase and use the product.
 We look forward to providing additional information to the European Commission and answering any questions they may have.”

-Microsoft—once seen as the bully of Silicon Valley—has largely dodged the antitrust spotlight since 1998, when the U.S. Justice Department filed a lawsuit against the company for bundling its Internet Explorer web browser with its market-dominant Windows operating system.
+Microsoft—once seen as the bully of Silicon Valley—has largely dodged the monopoly police since 1998, when the U.S. Justice Department filed a lawsuit against the company for bundling its Internet Explorer web browser with its market-dominant Windows operating system.
 (How’s that for some 90s nostalgia?)

 Microsoft now joins fellow tech giants Alphabet, Amazon, Apple, and Facebook, which are all under some form of antitrust scrutiny.
 The CEOs of the latter four companies are set to testify about their competitive practices at a congressional hearing on Monday.